Explore our natural assets

 As the gateway to Mount Archer National Park, Fraser Park provides a setting in which to protect, celebrate and connect with culture and our environment.
 Take in breathtaking views of the region as you watch the sunrise and enjoy an early morning walk with the birds or share a picnic as you watch the sunset over Rockhampton.

 To visit Fraser Park, Mount Archer head up Frenchville Road and turn onto Pilbeam Drive.
-Fraser Park features many walking tracks, amphitheatre, tables and chairs, and incredible views of the Region from the Nurim circuit elevated boardwalk.
+Fraser Park features many walking tracks, amphitheatre, playground, tables and chairs, and incredible views of the Region from the Nurim circuit elevated boardwalk.

 First Turkey, Mount Archer